 Average Walking Heart Rate + 7 Factors That Can Affect Yours

-There’s probably been a time when you’ve needed to speed walk and really push the pace as you were walking to get somewhere on time.
-Perhaps you were late to catch a flight or out on a walk and realized that it was later than you thought and you had to get home as soon as possible.
+There’s probably been a time when you’ve needed to speed walk and push the pace as you were walking to get somewhere on time.
+Perhaps you were late to catch a flight or went for a walk and realized it was later than you thought, and you had to get home as soon as possible.

 You probably started swinging your arms more vigorously and trying to take longer and faster steps to walk as briskly as possible.
-Another thing you probably noticed is that your heart rate increased while walking, particularly with brisk walking.
+You also probably noticed that your heart rate increased.
+Your heart rate is the number of times your heart beats per minute.

-But, what is the average walking heart rate based on age?
-What factors affect your average heart rate while walking?
-Keep reading to find out!
+But, what should your heart rate be while walking?
+What is the average walking heart rate based on age?

 A smart watch showing heart rate.